shatathub/SIPs/SRCs/sip-1.md

 ### `type` header

 The `type` header specifies the type of SIP: Standards Track, Meta, or Informational.
-If the track is Standards please include the subcategory (core, networking, interface, or ERC).
+If the track is Standards please include the subcategory (core, networking, interface, or SRC).

 ### `category` header